Fishing With Beads: 5 Guide Tips For More Fish

 Best Hooks For Beads

-Fishing with trout beads requires the right hook size and shape and some of the best hooks for fishing with beads are the Raven Sedge Hook or the Raven Specimen hooks.
+Fishing with trout beads requires the right hook size and shape, and some of the best hooks for fishing with beads are the Raven Specimen hooks.

-I use hooks between a size 8 and a size 12 for both steelhead, trout, and salmon.
-I rarely go smaller than a size 12.
+I use hooks between a size eight and a size twelve for trout.
+I rarely go smaller than a size 12, and I mostly use a size 10 for steelhead, and size 8 for salmon.

-If I had to choose one hook size for all trout beads and for all conditions I would go with a size 10 Raven sedge hook.
-The reason this is my go-to hook is that it’s a great hook when I need a stealthy lightweight hook but will it also work in dirtier water.
+If I had to choose one hook size for trout, I would go with a size 10 Raven sedge hook because it is light and stealthy.

-However, I find that the Raven Specimen hook does hold onto fish better so I use it when a stealthy hook is not required.
+However, the Raven Specimen hook holds onto fish better, so I use it when a stealthy hook is not required or when a stronger hook is needed for steelhead and salmon.

-There are other great hooks that I would use with trout beads, and there are some bad hooks that I would never use.
-Check out the best hooks that I use which are also tested and proven to work well with steelhead beads, see them on my Best Hooks page
+Check out the best hooks that I use, which are also tested and proven to work well with steelhead beads.
+See them on my Best Hooks page.

 Some of the best hooks for beads are: